120-cell/osu-standard-to-mania-converter/README.md

 # Standard to Mania Converter

 A python script that generates osu mania maps from standard maps.
-The mania maps cycle continuously throught the lanes.
+The mania maps cycle continuously through the lanes.
 Hitcircles can either be turned into normal mania notes or into short holds of a set length.

 ## Configuration
 The first few lines of the script can be changed to configure the following options: